-RISE Homes have developed sustainable eco-friendly homes across six schemes in the North of England and have developed five biomass heating systems.
-Our Tribe Apartments scheme, which completed in 2015 won the prestigious global award for a Residential scheme from the world’s leading sustainability assessment method for masterplanning projects, infrastructure and buildings.
+Rise Homes have developed sustainable eco-friendly homes across six schemes in the North of England and has developed five biomass heating systems.
+Our Tribe Apartments scheme, which was completed in 2015 won the prestigious global award for a Residential scheme from the world’s leading sustainability assessment method for master planning projects, infrastructure, and buildings.

-RISE Homes actively seek to breathe renewed life into often long standing neglected derelict buildings and sites.
-This property focusses on recycling all possible parts of the previous building, whether that’s original features, elements of the buildings original footprint or simply a nod to the history of the site.
-The Mailbox in Stockport is the complete regeneration of the former Royal Mail Sorting Office, that stood derelict for 10 years whilst carefully retaining it’s unique stairwells.
+Rise Homes actively seek to breathe renewed life into often long-standing neglected derelict buildings and sites.
+Rise Homes also focusses on recycling all possible parts of the previous building, whether that’s original features, elements of the building’s original footprint, or simply a nod to the history of the site.
+The Mailbox in Stockport is the complete regeneration of the former Royal Mail Sorting Office, which stood derelict for 10 years whilst carefully retaining its unique stairwells.

 The Depot in Whalley Range replaces the home of the former Stagecoach Bus Depot.
-Greyfriars in Coventry used to be an empty office building and Founders Yard in Sheffield is the site of an electrical wholesalers and pub that were closed and derelict for many years.
+Greyfriars in Coventry used to be an empty office building and Founders Yard in Sheffield is the site of electrical wholesalers and pubs that were closed and derelict for many years.

-Our planned Leeds and Wolverhampton housing developments also include the regeneration of a former industrial site no longer needed for manufacturing and of a redundant Government building.
+Our Leeds and Wolverhampton housing developments also include the regeneration of a former industrial site no longer needed for manufacturing and of a redundant Government building.